vidhi-sareen/vidhi-sareen/README.md

 ### Hi there 👋
 #🔭 I’m currently as a student pursing B.Tech ...<br>
 #🌱 I’m currently learning Machine learning and android develpoment...<br>
+#👉 I'm involved in a number of communities.
+I'm a machine learning aficionado who enjoys learning and constructing learning models.<br>
 #💬 Ask me anything.. happy to help you all out ...

 <!--